 Next, you have to open the processing example for the MPU 6050.
-Open processing, then: File –> Open.
-And then navigate to the folder where you had installed the MPU6050 library for arduino.
+Open processing, then: File –> Open then navigate to the folder where you installed the MPU6050 library for Arduino.
 You can find the processing example in: MPU6050 –> Examples –> MPU6050_DMP6 –> Processing –> MPUTeapot.

 In this code, you have to then check the serial port which is defined in it.
-By default the line that defines it for linux/mac users is like:
+By default the line that defines it for LinuxMmac users is:

 String portName = “/dev/ttyUSB1”;.

-You need to change ttyUSB1 to the port on which your arduino is connected.
+You need to change ttyUSB1 to the port where your Arduino is connected.

-And for windows users, you need to comment the line which says:
+For windows users, you need to comment the line that says:

 String portName = “/dev/ttyUSB1”; by //String portName = “/dev/ttyUSB1”;.